-Increased state and national messaging about the dangers of drunk driving, coupled with increased sobriety checkpoints and high visibility enforcement, aim to drastically reduce the number of drunk-driving crashes, injuries, and fatalities this year.
+Drivers can expect to see increased state and national messaging about the dangers of driving drunk, coupled with checkpoints and increased officers on the road, aimed to drastically reduce the toll of drunk driving.